Home Library Space Debris Tracking

 • Support education, research, and operational awareness

 Orbital Radar is designed for fast exploration: pan the globe, inspect objects, and compare debris against active constellations.
-If you’re building intuition or doing high-level analysis, this “live view” is often more useful than raw lists.
+If you are building intuition or doing high-level analysis, this live view is often more useful than raw catalogue lists.

 How Orbital Radar tracks space debris

-Orbital Radar uses frequently updated orbital element sets and propagates them forward to produce a live visualisation.
-Instead of “where it was”, you can explore where it is and how it moves over time.
+Orbital Radar uses frequently updated two-line element sets (TLEs) and propagates them forward to produce a live visualisation.
+Instead of "where it was", you can explore where it is and how it moves over time.

-Tip: for a clean analysis view, start by isolating one debris group, then add constellations to compare overlap.
+For a clean analysis view, start by isolating one debris group, then add constellation layers to compare orbital overlap.

 How to track debris using Orbital Radar